Seeratul/BruniGPT/readme.md

 ### Bonus:
 As BPE progressively merges subwords some subwords might end up "orphaned"/rarely used as a large chunk of their occurrence might get swallowed by a bigger subword.
 Given that we want as much information as possible packed into as few and as general subwords as possible this is not ideal.
-The solution to this was to run a second optimization/bonus round in which subwords that have less occurrence then the most common pair get unmerged and that most common pair gets turned into a subword instead.
+The solution to this was to run a second optimization/bonus round in which subwords that have less occurrence than the most common pair get unmerged and that most common pair gets turned into a subword instead.
 The performance impact of this method will be discussed in Task 2.
 In task one with k 2000 it improves compression on the training set by 0.002 with the test set being unaffected.
-This could be due to the small size of the dataset or because this postrocessing is frankly a waste of time.
+This could be due to the small size of the dataset or because this post-processing is frankly a waste of time.
-Given extremely small ks like 50 there is an improvement for the test data of 0.006 which is an improvement of compression by 5%.
+Given minimal ks like 50 there is an improvement for the test data of 0.006 which is an improvement of compression by 5%.
-Bonus Bonus: For data symmetry reasons I don't understand, the optimization/bonus round always leads to an optimal set after k-1 passes.
+Bonus: For data symmetry reasons I don't understand, the optimization/bonus round always leads to an optimal set after k-1 passes.
 I think this is really neat and probably something already known, somewhere.

 ### Task 2
 For code checkout [main2.py](main2.py)
 - N gram engine.
 Arbitrarily scalable engine that uses the highest 3 grams that have a match for the key with a 0.6,0.3,0.1 weighting respectively.
-Automatically cuts text to size of highest gram and can default to using only 2 (0.7,0.3) grams or the unigram model.
+Automatically cuts text to size of the highest n-gram and can default to using only 2 (0.7,0.3) grams or the unigram model.
 Hardware limited on my computer to n<=10grams.
 Applies Laplace smoothing on generation.
 - [Ngramhpo.py](Ngramhpo.py)